jolin-yang/jolin-yang/README.md

 ##  👋 Hi there, I'm Jolin (she/her)!
-**🎓 Rising Sophomore @ Northeastern University, studying Computer Science with a concentration in AI
+**🎓 Sophomore @ Northeastern University, studying Computer Science with a concentration in AI
 👩🏻‍💻  Aspiring Software Engineer
 🌐 Tech and data enthusiast**